-- (E) Represents a 70% participation interest that New Residential holds in a portfolio of reverse mortgage loans.
+- (C) Represents a 70% participation interest that New Residential holds in a portfolio of reverse mortgage loans.
 Mr. Cooper holds the other 30% interest and services the loans.
-The average loan balance outstanding based on total UPB was \$0.6 million and \$0.5 million at December 31, 2019 and 2018, respectively.
-Approximately 45.6% and 54.9% of these loans have reached a termination event at December 31, 2019 and 2018, respectively.
-As a result of the termination event, each such loan has matured and the borrower can no longer make draws on these loans. - (F) FICO scores are not used in determining how much a borrower can access via a reverse mortgage loan. - (G) Performing loans are generally placed on nonaccrual status when principal or interest is 120 days or more past due. - (H) Includes loans with evidence of credit deterioration since origination where it is probable that New Residential will not collect all contractually required principal and interest payments.
-As of December 31, 2019, New Residential has placed Non-Performing Loans, held-for-sale on nonaccrual status, except as described in (J) below. - (I) Includes \$36.0 million and \$26.9 million UPB of Ginnie Mae EBO performing and non-performing loans as of December 31, 2019, respectively, on accrual status as contractual cash flows are guaranteed by the FHA.
-As of December 31, 2018, these amounts were \$24.3 million and \$51.9 million, respectively. - (J) Includes \$107.7 million and \$345.1 million UPB of non-agency mortgage loans underlying the SAFT 2013-1 securitization and MDST Trusts, respectively, which are carried at fair value based on New Residential's election of the fair value option.
-Interest earned on loans measured at fair value are reported in other income. - (K) New Residential elected the fair value option to measure these loans at fair value on a recurring basis.
-Interest earned on loans measured at fair value are reported in other income.
+The average loan balance outstanding based on total UPB was \$0.6 million.
+Approximately 47.8% of these loans have reached a termination event.
+As a result of the termination event, each such loan has matured and the borrower can no longer make draws on these loans. - (D) Performing loans are generally placed on nonaccrual status when principal or interest is 120 days or more past due. - (E) As of December 31, 2020, New Residential has placed Non-Performing Loans, held-for-sale on nonaccrual status, except as described in (F) below. - (F) Includes \$798.1 million and \$20.5 million UPB of Ginnie Mae EBO performing and non-performing loans, respectively, on accrual status as contractual cash flows are guaranteed by the FHA.